OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 Furthermore, someone from the general public navigating our repositories on GitHub would not be able to see any of this, sometime valuable, metadata.

-So is this dependency to third party platforms something we have to live with, or is there a better option ?
+So is this dependency to third party platforms something we have to live with, or is there a better option?

-# Solution ?
+# Solution?

 Understandably, GitHub cannot cover for all possible business needs with their API, and it’s of course preferable to have a strong and stable API instead something unstable with a ton of options.

-But does this call for a schema-less user-defined JSON info field directly attached to an issue node in GitHub database ?
+But does this call for a schema-less user-defined JSON info field directly attached to an issue node in GitHub database?
 That would be a great improvement allowing third party apps to store most of their metadata there.

 # Conclusion

 At the moment there isn’t an ideal tool.
 We are ok (I’m not going to say happy, because of the issues above) with a mix between third party apps and native GitHub, but I’m looking at ways to bring more into core GitHub issues (through labels for example) to limit the above-mentioned long-run dependency.

 From a project manager point of view, I like the approach and simplicity of it (less is more).
 In a way, it’s simplicity brings it much closer to a traditional “post-it” Agile board.
 Most of the key metrics are there and it’s ease of access for our users makes it a great solution for the time being.

 We constantly adjust our Agile methodology & tools to best fit our needs, so with no doubts thing will change in the future, but for the time being this is an efficient and workable setup.

-# Conclusion bis, so GitHub or Jira for my project ?
+# Conclusion bis, so GitHub or Jira for my project?

-Both solutions are perfectly fine and mostly depends of your use case.
+Both solutions are perfectly fine and mostly depends on your use case.
 If you need strict control in your workflow, Jira is probably your best bet.
 If you want flexibility while giving your team a sense of ownership towards their workflow, then GitHub issues is a great option.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/jira-github/jira-meme.png" />